mitre-attack/attack-data-model/docusaurus/docs/reference/api/index.md

 **Complete documentation for all ATT&CK Data Model classes and functions**

-The ATT&CK Data Model provides a comprehensive TypeScript API for working with MITRE ATT&CK® data.
+The ATT&CK Data Model provides a comprehensive TypeScript API for working with MITRE ATT&CK data.
 This reference section documents all public classes, methods, and functions available in the library.

 ## Core API Components